top of page

 El pianista español residente en Viena, Alejandro Picó-Leonís, ha cautivado al público con su excepcional sentido del estilo, elegancia y riqueza sonora de sus interpretaciones.
 Ha sido invitado como solista y músico de cámara en importantes escenarios internacionales como el Carnegie Hall y Merkin Hall de Nueva York, el Gasteig de Munich, el Festival de Verano de Carintia, la Fundación March de Madrid, el Teatro Janáĉek de la República Checa, el Aula Magna de la Alte Universität de Heidelberg y el Musikverein de Viena.

 Nacido en Alicante en 1975, estudió en el Conservatorio Oscar Esplá de su ciudad natal, trasladándose después a Nueva York.
 Allí estudió con Ubaldo Díaz-Acosta (discípulo de Alicia de Larrocha y Claudio Arrau) y obtuvo los títulos de Bachelor of Music y Master of Arts en el Hunter College de la City University of New York, recibiendo además el premio Herbert Rogers del Departamento de Música.
 Fue dos veces ganador del Hunter College Concerto Competition y ganador del premio New York Debut Award de Artists International en 2001, haciendo su debut oficial en Nueva York en el Weil Recital Hall del Carnegie Hall al año siguiente: “Alejandro Picó-Leonís mostró una enorme seriedad musical, una sabiduría estilística llena de múltiples colores y un sonido maravilloso” EL DIARIO, Nueva York.
-Posteriormente estudió con Norman Shetler en Viena.
-Ha participado en las clases magistrales de Karl-Ulrich Schnabel y Graham Johnson.
+Posteriormente estudió con Norman Shetler en Viena, profundizando en el mundo del Lied.
+Ha participado en clases magistrales de Karl-Ulrich Schnabel y Graham Johnson.
 Entre 2013-2015 fue asistente de Gerold Huber en la Hochschule für Musik de Würzburg (Alemania).

 “…un genuino intérprete de Beethoven…” (FONO FORUM), Alejandro Picó-Leonís ha sido Artista en Residencia del Beethoven Festival de Viena y actuado en los Beethoven Tage Wien.
 En 2020 interpretó el Concierto para piano y orquesta No. 4 de Beethoven con la Orquesta de la Universidad Ruhr Bochum bajo la batuta de Nikolaus Müller.
 También como solista ha interpretado recientemente las ”Noches en los jardines de España” de Manuel de Falla con la Orquesta Filarmónica de Brno, la Orquesta Sinfónica de Málaga y la Blutenburg Kammerphilharmonie de Munich bajo la batuta de Jörg Birhance.

-Como docente especialista en el arte de acompañamiento ha impartido clases magistrales de canción española en la Universidad privada de Viena MUK (2012-2013) y de Lied en la ESMAE de Porto (2017).
-Ha sido docente de los Wiener Meisterkurse (2013-2016) y del Europäisches Musikinstitute Wien (2017-2023) en Austria.
+Como docente especialista en el arte del acompañamiento, ha impartido clases magistrales de canción española y Lied alemán en diversas instituciones en Austria, Portugal, Estados Unidos e India.
+Ha sido docente en los “Wiener Meisterkurse" (2013-2016) y el “Europäisches Musikinstitute Wien" (2017-2024) en Austria.
 Ha realizado grabaciones discográficas de piano solo y cámara para Oehms Classics, Odradek Records y Rondeau Productions.
 Su grabación con obras para piano de Mozart y Beethoven (Oehms Classics) recibió el premio Supersonic de la prestigiosa revista especializada PIZZICATO (Luxemburgo): «De tal seriedad y al mismo tiempo tan bello, de tal profundidad y al mismo tiempo de una ligereza tan natural, no hemos escuchado a Mozart últimamente».

-El pasado año recibió en Nueva York el Albéniz Institute Award 2022 por su trayectoria artística y sus interpretaciones de la música española.
+El año 2022 recibió en Nueva York el “Albéniz Institute Award" por su trayectoria artística y sus interpretaciones de la música española.

 bottom of page